jpwrobinson/mpa-bmsc/README.md

 # mpa-bmsc
-R labs and data for Marine Protected Areas course at Bamfield Marine Science Centre (2016)
+R labs and data for Marine Protected Areas course at Bamfield Marine Sciences Centre (2016)

+# #1 R setup

 #### Welcome to Marine Protected Areas 2016 at BMSC!

 This folder contains all of the R scripts and data files that we will be using in the labs section of the course.